chao-master/TSSSFF-Generator/README.md

     'Art: sirzi, Card:Ripp_');
 ```

-Alternatlly a card can be created with the editor when the `UPDATE` command used to modify the editkey and viewkey in the database as nessesery.
+Alternately a card can be created with the editor when the `UPDATE` command used to modify the editkey and viewkey in the database as necessary.

 ##Misc

 ###Special symbols.
-The following escapes are valid on the editor to create the spcial symbols:
+The following escapes are valid on the editor to create the special symbols:
  * \earth
  * \unicorn
  * \pegasus